photo

 Policy Intern & Program Coordinator

 Access to fast, reliable, and affordable broadband is critical for participating in today’s economy and society – from civic and cultural engagement, to employment and educational opportunities, to accessing vital community services such as healthcare and workforce training programs.
-If we want to unlock the immense economic potential of California’s historically marginalized communities, cement our state’s standing as an economic powerhouse in the 21st century, and create opportunities of economic prosperity for all, closing the digital divide and achieving digital equity is a must.
+If we want to unlock the immense economic potential of California’s historically marginalized communities, and create opportunities of economic prosperity for all, closing the digital divide and achieving digital equity is a must.

 Arturo Juarez